Siequnu/dionysius-client/README.md

 ### Getting started

 Both the frontend and backend in this project are Dockerised.
+To start the project:

+1. In the root of the repository, copy `.env.sample` to `.env`, and add your favourite movie provider in the `VITE_SOURCE_BASE_URL` variable
-To start the project, simply type `docker compose -f "docker-compose.yml" up -d --build`
+2. To start the frontend and backend using Docker compose, type `docker compose -f "docker-compose.yml" up -d --build`

 ### Getting into dev mode